prettier/prettier/CONTRIBUTING.md

 ## No New Options

-Prettier is an opinionated styler and is not accepting pull requests that add new formatting options.
+Prettier is an opinionated formatter and is not accepting pull requests that add new formatting options.
 You can [read more about our options philosophy here](docs/option-philosophy.md).

 ## Pull requests